 Phone: 09 623 5412

-Amanda started at Auckland Grammar School in 2015, in the role of Digital Content Producer.
+Amanda started as the Communications Manager in 2015.
 With a younger brother who is an Old Boy (class of 2003), she is well instilled with the School's traditions and values.
 Amanda's role consists of updating the various School and community websites, sending out parent emails including the monthly Headmaster's Bulletin, and looking after the School's social media presence, ensuring the wider community is aware of all that are going on.
 She is a keen photographer, seen at various events and sports games, and is always looking for Old Boys to interview for stories (get in touch!).
-Previously, Amanda was an Account Manager at an email marketing company and got her start in the social media realm as part of the Multi-Channel team at the Noel Leeming head office.
-Outside of work, Amanda enjoys reading crime thrillers, catching up with friends and family, and heading to the beach, as well as spending down time with husband Justin and 2-year-old daughter Caitlin-Amelia.
+Previously, Amanda was an Account Manager at an email marketing company and got her start in the social media space while working at the Noel Leeming head office.
+Outside of work, Amanda enjoys reading crime thrillers (Lee Child being her favourite author), watching movies (especially ones she can recite word-for-word) and catching up with friends and family, as well as spending time with husband Justin and 3-year-old daughter, Caitlin-Amelia.

 Phone: 09 638 0552